-For Final Individual Permits actions the Memphis District. to the following in go link:https://permits.ops.usace.army.mil/orm-public#.
+For Final Individual Permits actions in the Memphis District, the following go to http://permits.ops.usace.army.mil/orm-public.
 Using the Filter by District drop down box, select MVM-Memphis District, then select the year and month (information will populate in the table below).
 All pending individual permits can be located by selecting the "Pending IP" tab above.
 All of the environmental documents and statements of findings supporting issuance or denial of the permit decisions are available upon written request and where applicable, upon the payment of administrative fees.
 They are also available at the Memphis District, Regulatory Division office for examination.

-Gregg W. Williams Chief Regulatory Division
+for: Gregg W. Williams

+Chief

+Regulatory Division